Online Poker Statistics Guide

-Voluntarily put money in pot (VPIP) and preflop raise (PFR) are the two most basic and important poker statistics to rely on.
-Poker Copilot automatically takes information on your opponent’s preflop tendencies, which allows you to quickly determine whether you are up against a professional player, a weak passive player, an insane gambler, or an overly tight rock.
+Voluntarily put money in pot (VPIP) and preflop raise (PFR) are the two most fundamental poker statistics.
+Using just these two statistics you can already understand your opponent’s preflop tendencies.
+You'll quickly determine whether you are up against a professional player, a weak passive player, an insane gambler, or an overly tight rock.

-Read our guide to VPIP/PFR to find out how to identify the types of players you are up against.
+Read our guide to VPIP and PFR to find out how to identify the types of players you are up against.

 Chapter 2: Unopened Preflop Raise (UOPFR)

-While VPIP/PFR gives you an overall view of your opponents, UOPFR lets you understand their game according to their positions at the table.
-Poker Copilot tracks the percentage of times that each player raises from each position, allowing you to put your opponents on a “range of hands.”
-A range of hands is a specific number of possible cards they could have from each position, which is essential information for determining how to play against them.
+While VPIP/PFR gives you an general view of your opponents' tendencies, "Unopened preflop raise" lets you understand their game according to their positions at the table.
+This allows you to put your opponents on a “range of hands.”
+A range of hands is a specific set of possible starting hands a player is likely to have.
+Tracking UOPFR by position lets you put an opponent on a different range of hands for each position.
+This is essential information for determining how to play against your opponents.

-The UOPFR statistic is the basis of creating a strategy to counter your opponent from each spot at the table.
-Our guide also includes detailed opening ranges for beginners.
+The UOPFR statistic is the basis of creating a strategy to counter your opponent from each position at the table.
+Our guide to unopened preflop raising also includes detailed opening ranges for beginners.

 Chapter 3: Blind Stealing

 Poker revolves around the blinds.
 Without them, there is no game.
-Are you attacking the blinds enough preflop?
+Are you attacking the blinds as often as you shoul be?
 Are you defending properly against your opponents’ blind steals?
-This article is an in-depth guide to protecting your big and small blinds from different opponent types.
-It also shows you which players are the easiest to steal the blinds from.
+If you haven't mastered blind stealing and blind defending, you have a significant leak in your poker game.
+This article explains how to protect your blinds from different types of opponents.
+It shows you which players are the easiest to steal the blinds from.
 Learn how to steal and defend the blinds.

 Chapter 4: 3-betting and 4-betting

-A 3-bet occurs when one player raises and another re-raises preflop.
+A 3-bet occurs when one player makes a preflop raise and another player re-raises.
 A 4-bet happens when someone re-raises the 3-bet!
-These pots are always larger than single-raised pots and are integral to your long-term win rate.
+These pots are larger than single-raised pots and are integral to your long-term win rate.
 It doesn’t matter how many small pots you win if you end up losing one large 3-bet pot that erases your profit.
-Learn how to 3-bet, 4-bet, and defend against these plays with our guide to 3-betting.
+Learn when to 3-bet and 4-bet, and how to defend against these plays with our guide to 3-betting.

 Chapter 5: Donk Bets

-For new players in particular, there can be nothing more frustrating than facing a donk bet.
+For new players, there can be nothing more frustrating than facing a donk bet.
 A donk bet occurs when, after you raise preflop, your out-of-position opponent bets the flop before you have a chance to decide if you want to continuation bet or not.

-Once you finish this article, however, donk betting is not going to be a problem.
-Instead of feeling frustrated, you are going to have a smile on your face when your opponent decides to donk into you.
-Poker Copilot takes detailed information on the percentage of times your opponent is donking, and we explain how to interpret this statistic and use it to exploit your opponent.
+After reading our guide, however, donk betting is not going to be a problem for you.
+Instead of feeling frustrated, you are going to have a smile on your face when your opponent decides to make a donk bet.
+We explain how to interpret this statistic and use it to exploit your opponent.